akshayakumar/CiscoHackathon/README.md

 				•	Add captive portals or splash pages to your customers workflow
 				•	Location based services, Analytics – WiFi & BLE
 				•	Allow for users to check how “crowded” an area (event, line, store, etc) is relative to capacity.
-				•	Automate attendance and classroom assignments from mobile device

 				Getting Started    https://developer.cisco.com/site/meraki/
 				Hello World: